 Where to stay in Vernazza

-There are some really romantic guesthouses in the center of the village with an amazing view over the main square and the colorful small harbor.
-There are only a couple of small hotels in Vernazza and we have listed the best for you: Hotels in Vernazza.
+There are some really nice guesthouses in the center of the village, with amazing views over the main square and the colorful small harbor.
+We have listed the best options here: Romantic guesthouses in Vernazza.

-If you are traveling with family or a group of friends renting an apartment in Vernazza can be a better option.
+If you are traveling with family, or a group of friends, renting an apartment can be a better option.
 Here you will find a list of the best rated apartments based on their location and customer reviews: Apartments for rent in Vernazza.

 In Vernazza you will find a wide range of restaurants, from shops selling street food pasta to exclusive gourmet restaurants offering great dining options.
 Here are our favorites: Best restaurants in Vernazza.